tttstudios/vanhacks-netlify/src/pages/index.md

       secondQ: Will there be prizes?
     - firstAnswerOne: >+
         Preferably yes.
-At the end of the hackathon, you are encouraged to give a copy to the organization or upload it to a repo, like github, for them to download.
+At the end of the hackathon, you are encouraged to give a copy to the organization or upload it to a repo, like GitHub, for them to download.

       firstQ: >-